What are a taxpayer’s provisional tax obligations in their first year of trading?

 Of course, that number depends on the date on which their business starts trading.

-If a taxpayer’s first year of trading starts… Then the number of provisional tax instalments payable is…
+If the first year of trading starts… Then the number of provisional tax instalments payable is… And the due dates are…

 So, what happens if you meet the new provisional taxpayer criteria in your first year of trading?